ruiwangdt/ruiwangdt.github.io/content/publication/wei-2024-diffPhyCon/index.md

 - Zhi-Ming Ma
 - Tailin Wu
 date: -01-01
-publishDate: '2024-11-25T15:14:37.233343Z'
+publishDate: '2024-12-15T15:14:37.233343Z'
 publication_types:
 - paper-conference
-publication: ICLR 2024 Workshop on AI4DifferentialEquations In Science
+publication: Neural Information Processing Systems (NeurIPS 2024)

-abstract: Controlling PDE is a fundamental task across science and engineering.
-Classical techniques for PDE control tend to be computationally demanding and recent deep learning-based approaches often struggle to optimize long-term control sequences.
-In this work, we introduce Diffusion generative PDE Control (DiffConPDE), a new class of method to address the PDE control problem.
-DiffConPDE excels by simultaneously minimizing both the learned generative energy function and the predefined control objectives across the entire trajectory and control sequence.
-Moreover, we enhance DiffConPDE with prior reweighting, enabling the discovery of control sequences that significantly deviate from the training distribution.
-We test our method in 2D jellyfish movement in a fluid environment and 1D Burgers' equation control.
-Our method consistently outperforms baselines.
-Notably, DiffConPDE unveils an intriguing fast-close-slow-open pattern observed in the jellyfish, aligning with established findings in the field of fluid dynamics.
+abstract: Controlling the evolution of complex physical systems is a fundamental task across science and engineering.
+Classical techniques suffer from limited applicability or huge computational costs.
+On the other hand, recent deep learning and reinforcement learning-based approaches often struggle to optimize long-term control sequences under the constraints of system dynamics.
+In this work, we introduce Diffusion Physical systems Control (DiffPhyCon), a new class of method to address the physical systems control problem.
+DiffPhyCon excels by simultaneously minimizing both the learned generative energy function and the predefined control objectives across the entire trajectory and control sequence.
+Thus, it can explore globally and plan near-optimal control sequences.
+Moreover, we enhance DiffPhyCon with prior reweighting, enabling the discovery of control sequences that significantly deviate from the training distribution.
+We test our method on three tasks: 1D Burgers' equation, 2D jellyfish movement control, and 2D high-dimensional smoke control, where our generated jellyfish dataset is released as a benchmark for complex physical system control research.
+Our method outperforms widely applied classical approaches and state-of-the-art deep learning and reinforcement learning methods.
+Notably, DiffPhyCon unveils an intriguing fast-close-slow-open pattern observed in the jellyfish, aligning with established findings in the field of fluid dynamics.
+The project website, jellyfish dataset, and code can be found at https://github.com/AI4Science-WestlakeU/diffphycon.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.